Judge dismisses 2015 fraud lawsuit against Nevada Donor Network

 Within a couple weeks, an order to dismiss the case was delivered to the judge.
 It was filed Tuesday.

-Gregory Coyer, who represented Bennett’s daughters, declined to comment on the dismissal and said the women also could no longer speak abut the case.
+Gregory Coyer, who represented Bennett’s daughters, declined to comment on the dismissal and said the women also could no longer speak about the case.

 After filing the lawsuit, Coyer told the Las Vegas Review-Journal, “As far as I know, this is the first case of its kind in Nevada.”